ChiaraCati/FlooData/README.md

 **[Opere di difesa costiera - 2020](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset/r_emiro_2022-01-04t151636)** contains information on the coastal protections present both at sea and in the hinterland of the Emilia-Romagna coast.

 **[Dinamica Meteomarina ed Impatti - Località colpite (numero eventi con impatto) mareggiate 1946-2020](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset/r_emiro_2021-03-12t110331contains)** contains the name of the moslty eroded areas by calmities that have striken in the time-span 1946-2020.
+Istat codes of municipalities are present in the dataset.

 **[Province](https://idrogeo.isprambiente.it/app/page/open-data)** contains landslide and flood risk indicators relating to territory, population, families, buildings, industry and service, and cultural heritage.
+Istat codes of Regions and Provinces are present in the dataset.

-**[Progetti esteso EMR 2007-2013](https://opencoesione.gov.it/it/opendata/#!progetti_section)** and **[Progetti esteso EMR 2014-2020](https://opencoesione.gov.it/it/opendata/#!progetti_section)** contain track records of cohesion projects in Emilia Romagna, transversally describing their management.
+**[Progetti esteso EMR 2007-2013](https://opencoesione.gov.it/it/opendata/#!progetti_section)** and **[Progetti esteso EMR 2014-2020](https://opencoesione.gov.it/it/opendata/#!progetti_section)** contain track records of cohesion projects in Emilia Romagna, transversally describing their management.they have ISTAT codes and denominations for Region, prvinces and Municipalities.
+It contains ISTAT codes for each municipality.

 **[Italy geo](https://github.com/MatteoHenryChinaski/Comuni-Italiani-2018-Sql-Json-excel/blob/master/italy_geo.json)** is a dataset we used to link municipalities and provinces coming from previous datasets to their latitude and longitude coordinates.